Reverse Dieting Explained: Does It Really Boost Metabolism?

 What Is Reverse Dieting?

-• Restore metabolic rate
+• restore metabolic rate after dieting

-• Minimize fat regain
+• reduce the risk of rapid fat regain

-But popularity is not proof.
+But popularity is not the same as evidence.

 Why People Believe in Reverse Dieting